 You will be working alongside the local team, including field leaders and assistants.
 Staff live alongside volunteers in each field station.

 The project has two different Field Stations, each with its own volunteer house.
 The houses have simple furnishings and several communal cooking areas.
-Volunteers share bedrooms which mostly have bunk beds and there are shared bathrooms.
+Volunteers share bedrooms (on a single sex basis) which mostly have bunk beds and there are shared bathrooms.

 Each house has a large balcony, perfect for group gatherings and evening meals.